Ulrike Manthey will be the new director of the Zehdenick District Court!

 The future of the judiciary in Brandenburg

-The introduction of the E-ACTE is described as a fundamental step for the judiciary in Brandenburg.
+The introduction of the e-file is described as a fundamental step for the judiciary in Brandenburg.
 Interior Minister Katrin Lange sees this a paradigm shift for the law enforcement authorities.
 The law on the promotion of electronic legal transactions was already passed in 2013 and has revolutionized access to dishes and public prosecutors for everyone involved.
 From January 1, 2022, lawyers, notaries and authorities are already obliged to electronically transmit their briefs to the courts.
-For 2026, the Brandenburg judiciary is planning the comprehensive introduction of the electronic procedural file.
+For 2026, the Brandenburg judiciary is planning the extensive introduction of the electronic procedural file.